warmana/cloudant-docs-fork/docs2017/src/api/using_views.md

 ```
 {:codeblock}

-## Querying a view using a list of keys
+## Querying a view by using a list of keys

-You can also perform a query by providing a list of keys to use.
+You can also run a query by providing a list of keys to use.

-This method of requesting information from a database executes
+Requesting information from a database in this way uses
 the specified `view-name` from the specified `design-doc` design document.
 Like the `keys` parameter for the [`GET`](#querying-a-view) method,
-the `POST` method allows you to specify the keys to use when retrieving the view results.
+the `POST` method lets you specify the keys to use to retrieve the view results.
 In all other aspects,
 the `POST` method is identical to the [`GET`](#querying-a-view) API request.
 In particular,
 you can use any of its query parameters.

-_Example request returning all recipes,
+_Example HTTP request that returns all recipes,
-where the key for the view matches either `claret` or `clear apple juice`, using HTTP:_
+where the key for the view matches either `claret` or `clear apple juice`:_

 ```http
 POST /$DB/_design/$DDOC/_view/$VIEWNAME HTTP/1.1